Punvireakroth/Survey/README.md

 - `git` and `github`:
   - You will need to register `SSH` key with your github account.
   - One more method is to simply signin to your github account during the project cloning.
+- `node js`:
+  - During the current development my node version is `v18.12.1`
+- `npm`
+  - You'll need `npm`, It will be come out of the box

 ### Install using Node and npm